MakinaHQ/docs/docs/concepts/Caliber/makina-vm.md

 ### Merkle Tree Permissioning

 Each Caliber stores the root of a publicly available Merkle Tree containing the full set of allowed instructions.
-The root can be updated in caliber storage by the Machine's [Risk Manager](../governance/risk-manager) through a timelock, giving users time to withdraw if they disagree with upcoming changes.
+The root can be updated in caliber storage by the Machine's [Risk Manager](../Governance/risk-manager) through a timelock, giving users time to withdraw if they disagree with upcoming changes.

 To execute an instruction, the Operator must provide the corresponding Merkle proof.
-The Caliber hashes data including the instruction’s commands (function signatures + target contracts addresses) and its selected parameters (function arguments), and validates the resulting leaf against the stored Merkle root.
+The Caliber hashes data including the instruction's commands (function signatures + target contracts addresses) and its selected parameters (function arguments), and validates the resulting leaf against the stored Merkle root.

 Instructions can be validated with fine-grained control, down to specific function arguments.
 Dynamic arguments, like token amounts, can be excluded from the hash to preserve flexibility while retaining a strong security model.